Karthic-N-A/RAG-Zoo-Website-Local-Impl/docs/Component Wise Guides/Evaluation.md

 # Evaluation

+An evaluator assesses the quality of retrieved documents or final answers, using certain metrics

 The single component dedicated to measuring the system's effectiveness - [evaluator](../Module-By-Module%20Deep%20Dive/evaluator.md)
 ```python title="LLM as a Judge" linenums="1"
 from rag_src.evaluator import RelevanceEvaluator